jonfernq/Learning/OperatingSystems/MemoryManagement/MemoryManagement2.md

 Resource scarity is once again the underlying problem as it was with CPU scheduling.

-Memory management is mostly automatic and hidden from users, system administrators, and designers. but there are reasons about it:
+Memory management is mostly automatic and hidden from users, system administrators, and designers. but there are reasons to learn about it:

 1. **Tuning** memory management in operating systems to optimize performance (Windows, Linux, macOS, Android, iOS).
 2. Design of customized memory management for real-time **embedded systems** in the Internet of Things (IoT).